Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

 Evolution of Consciousness

-A profound evolutionary journey begins the instant stillness pervades your whole inner body: Stillness inwardly ignites life - the whole-body primary respiration known as the fluid tide that will expand your consciousness until you realize the vast global luminescence of long tide.
+A profound evolutionary journey begins the instant stillness pervades your whole inner body space: Stillness inwardly ignites life as a whole-body primary respiration, known as the fluid tide, that will expand your consciousness until you realize the vast global luminescence of long tide.

 If consciousness continues to expand, your awareness may spill over the edge of 'your known' into an infinite black Dynamic Stillness.
-Inside Dynamic Stillness, the ego, which is your sense of a separate self, disappears and crosses the threshold of the abyss into a black emptiness, an unknowable beyond.
-When ego returns, it is transmuted into a Radiantly Awake Self irrevocably united with Pure Breath of Love, the primordial potency that emanates from 'the beyond' that creates all that is.
+Inside Dynamic Stillness, the ego, which is your sense of a separate self, disappears and crosses the threshold into the abyss of black emptiness, an unknowable beyond.
+When 'ego' returns, it is transmuted into a Radiantly Awake Self that is irrevocably united with Pure Breath of Love, the primordial potency of the Divine Feminine that emanates from 'the beyond' that creates all that is.

 You can realize this profound path of the evolution of your consciousness only if you enjoy a living embodied contact with the Breath of Life.

-Such a realization is impossible if you orient to the nervous system and its cranial wave, or you mix the three types of cranial work.
-Functional treatment methods such as objectification, efference, orienting to the nervous system, and intending in the cranial wave, collapses the subtle fractals of life and the living tides withdraw from your consciousness.
-Like opposing ends of a magnet, even the slightest functional activity (efference) on behalf of a practitioner repels primary respiration’s living potency.
+Hence, such a realization is impossible if you orient to the nervous system and its cranial wave expressions, or if you mix the three types of cranial work.
+Functional treatment methods require objectification, efference, orienting to the nervous system, and intending in the cranial wave, which collapses the subtle fractals of life and the living tides withdraw from your consciousness.
+Like opposing ends of a magnet, even the slightest functional efferent activity on behalf of a practitioner repels primary respiration’s living potency.

 That is why Dr. Sutherland implored us to "be still."
 He said, "do not use any outside force," "you don't even have to test the spheno-basilar joint" and "trust the tide."

-You may not be aware that Dr. Sutherland’s biodynamic principles are based on practitioner non-doing, non-efference.
-In biodynamics that Sutherland taught you do not orient to the nervous system, nor do you apply functional methods.
+You may not be aware that Dr. Sutherland’s biodynamic principles are based on practitioner non-doing and non-efference.
+In the biodynamic cranial practice that Sutherland taught, you do not orient to the nervous system, nor do you apply functional methods.
 Without knowing cranial history, it is easy to believe that craniosacral biodynamics and biodynamic craniosacral therapy (BCST) are allied with Dr. Sutherland’s work.

-However, if you study Sutherland’s original definitions of the three types of cranial work in the cranial osteopathic literature you will see the proof in the pudding: the BCST practices are by definition functional cranial work.
+However, if you study Sutherland’s original definitions of the three types of cranial work in the cranial osteopathic literature you will see the proof in the pudding: that BCST practices are, by their own definition, functional cranial work.

-Namely, in functional work, a practitioner objectifies a client, enters their subtle body - the craniosacral system - in order to evaluate the status of the nervous system while she orients to cranial wave to feel its lesion patterns.
+Namely, in functional work, a practitioner objectifies a client to enter their subtle body - the craniosacral system - in order to evaluate the status of the nervous system while she orients to cranial wave to feel its lesion patterns.
 Then, with efference, the practitioner applies intentions and suggestions - as outside forces - inside the clients' subtle body system to treat them.

-The practice of BCST is functional cranial work, which the founder clearly characterizes in his writings.
-If you understand the osteopathic definitions of the three types of cranial work, it is crystal clear that BCST is a functional method.
-Functional cranial is a fine practice in and of itself - it is an excellent medical treatment method; but it is not compatible with Dr. Sutherland’s non-doing biodynamics.
+The practice of BCST is functional cranial work, which the founder Franklyn Sills clearly characterizes in his writings - if you understand the osteopathic definitions of the three types of cranial work.
+Then, it is crystal clear that BCST is a functional method.
+Functional cranial is a fine cranial practice in and of itself: it is an excellent medical treatment method, but it functional methods are not compatible with Dr. Sutherland’s non-doing biodynamics.

-I recall in the 1990’s when the professional licensed biodynamic cranial community pointed out to the founder of BCST the discrepancy between Dr. Sutherland’s non-doing principles and the functional methods inherent to his BCST practices.
-But instead of correcting his error, the founder dug in his heels and added more layers of efference that further alienated the BCST practice from Dr. Sutherland’s non-efferent biodynamics.
+I recall in the 1990’s when the professional licensed biodynamic cranial community pointed out to Franklyn Sills, the founder of BCST, the discrepancy between Dr. Sutherland’s non-doing principles and the functional methods inherent to his BCST practices.
+But instead of correcting his error, he dug in his heels and added more layers of efference that further alienated the BCST practice from Dr. Sutherland’s non-efferent biodynamics.

-What exists now in the BCST organization is a post-truth shadow version of biodynamics that offers lip service to Dr. Sutherland’s non-doing, yet the actual BCST practice is filled with medically based efferent methods.
+What exists in the BCST organization now is a post-truth shadow biodynamics that offers lip service to Dr. Sutherland’s non-doing, yet the actual BCST practice is filled with medically-based efferent methods.

 Do you feel it's important to appreciate craniosacral biodynamics and biodynamic craniosacral therapy for what it is, rather than to believe that it is a biodynamic practice that Dr. Sutherland left us?

 Living Biodynamics or the Empty Void?

-I feel that clarity and truth are important.
-I began my cranial studies in 1973 and I trained for nearly two decades with a student of Dr. Sutherland’s.
+Clarity and truth were important when I began my cranial studies in 1973; I trained for nearly two decades with a student of Dr. Sutherland’s.
 Through stories and anecdotes Osteopath Dr. DeJarnette, my teacher, brought the living spirit of Dr. Sutherland into the classroom every time he taught.
-As a result, I have felt a deep living inner connection to Dr. Sutherland.
+As a result, I have enjoyed a deep living inner connection to Dr. Sutherland.
 My felt connection with Dr. Sutherland's living impulse has compelled me to stand for and abide by his non-doing biodynamic principles.

-The same personal, direct inner transmission from Dr. Sutherland spurred the living fire in Dr. Ruby Day, Dr. Rollin Becker, Dr. Anne Wales, Dr. Robert Fulford, Dr. Jacques Andreva Duval, Dr. James Jealous, Dr. Zachary Comeaux, Dr. Bernard Darraillans, Dr. Olivier Forteau, and many other biodynamic cranial osteopathy giants.
-These practitioners carry Dr. Sutherland’s profound impulse and keep it alive in their own ways.
+The same personal, direct inner transmission from Dr. Sutherland spurred a living fire in Dr. Ruby Day, Dr. Rollin Becker, Dr. Anne Wales, Dr. Robert Fulford, Dr. Jacques Andreva Duval, Dr. James Jealous, Dr. Zachary Comeaux, Dr. Bernard Darraillans, Dr. Olivier Forteau, and many other biodynamic cranial osteopathy giants.
+These practitioners consciously carry Dr. Sutherland’s profound impulse and they each keep it alive in their own ways.

 All these practitioners taught that in Dr. Sutherland's biodynamics a practitioner uses no outside force and trusts the tide.
 Biodynamics - the movement of life - disappears the moment you apply the slightest of objectification, efference, intention, suggestion.
-Primry respiration disappears when you orient to the nervous system, which means you enter the client’s body, to name, treat, or do something to treat them, ... all that will collapse whole-body breathing of primary respiration.
+Primary respiration will disappear when you orient to the nervous system, which to do so you have to enter the client’s body, to name, treat, or do something to treat them, ... all that will collapse whole-body breathing of primary respiration.
 It also leaves behind in the client an inertial field of "false fulcra" that is bereft of life.
-When in the presence of this empty void, amid a practice based on a BCST training, the practitioner's ego will need to fill the empty void by naming, manipulating, establishing a relational field, creating space, applying intentions, managing trauma, and on and on it goes.
+When in the presence of this empty void, amid a practice that is based on a BCST training, the practitioner's ego will need to fill the empty void by naming, manipulating, establishing a relational field, creating space, applying intentions, managing trauma, and on and on it goes.
 All of the above is conceptual, having nothing to do with the Breath of Life that is prior to the nervous system.

 Specifically, if the living field of primary respiration is not present inside the practitioner, the subsequent void will collapse the whole-body breathing field in the client.
 The practitioner transmits this empty void to the client that is bereft of life.

-While inside the empty void, a BCST practitioner will unconsciously lay down efferent tracks, 'false fulcra,' to fill the empty void of inertia.
-This confuses BCST practitioners, particularly if he or she mistakes the inertial void for stillness, or she thinks that the tracks of false fulcra are part of the inherent treatment plan.
+While inside the empty void, a BCST practitioner will unconsciously lay down efferent tracks of 'false fulcra' to fill the empty void of inertia.
+This may confuse a BCST practitioner, particularly if he or she mistakes the inertial void for stillness, or she thinks that the tracks of false fulcra are part of the inherent treatment plan.
 Repeatedly creating false fulcra inside a client’s system instills doubt about the boundless power of biodynamics in both practitioner and client.

-Although it is baffling, it seems that working in this vacuum of a virtual biodynamic has motivated the BCST Organization to add more efferent doing to methods than ever.
+Although it is baffling, it seems that working in this vacuum of a virtual shadow biodynamics has motivated the BCST Organization to add more efferent doing to methods than ever.

 Many BCST practitioners become disheartened once they discover that Dr. Sutherland taught us to ‘be still.’
 This becomes particularly poignant when the fruits of 'being still' are juxtaposed with how busy “doing” that a BCST practitioner is in a session.

-When a practitioner's ego is too busy she cannot realize living contact with the Breath of Life, even though he deeply longs for it.
+Particularly when a practitioner's ego is too busy to realize a living contact with the Breath of Life even though she may deeply long for it.

-Subsequently, hundreds of BCST graduates have taken the Dynamic Stillness School Initiatory, Mentor, and Post-graduate classes.
-And this is despite that a BCST practitioner has to give up all the BCST functional methods they learned.
+Subsequently, each year hundreds of BCST graduates take the Dynamic Stillness School Initiatory, Mentor, and Post Biodynamic Classes.
+And this is despite that a BCST practitioner has to give up all the functional methods they learned.

-That may seem like a big sacrifice, until a practitioner is rewarded with a living contact with whole-body primary respiration, and can offer a biodynamic cranial session that is for the evolution of consciousness in the way that Dr. Sutherland taught us.
+That may seem like a big sacrifice, until a practitioner is rewarded with a living contact with whole-body primary respiration, and are able to offer a biodynamic cranial session for the evolution of consciousness in the way that Dr. Sutherland taught us.
 If living contact with the tides interests you, ponder this:

-Do you want to work with the nervous system and its inertial forces of death, or would you like to yield to the Breath of Life?
+Inquiry: Do you want to work with the nervous system and its inertial forces of death, or yield to the Breath of Life?

-The field of nervous system is an empty void with inertial, lifeless digital patterns that are a record of the past.
-It expresses cranial wave and its still points that dwell in the tissues as your personal history (biography becomes biology).
+The field of the nervous system is an empty void that emanates inertial, lifeless digital holographic patterns that are a record of the past.
+The nervous system expresses cranial wave and its' still points that dwell in the tissues as your personal history - biography becomes biology.
 In contrast, the Breath of Life emanates the full void of Dynamic Stillness.
 The full void, Dynamic Stillness, is the Source Potency that creates all of life.
 From it emanates the dynamism of the Divine Feminine Power that manifests all of creation.

 That is why you repose in Dynamic Stillness.